Game of Thrones: The Subversiveness of Liking Sansa Stark

 April 17 being the 10th anniversary of the first airing of Game of Thrones in the US, I’ll seize this opportunity to write about my favorite character ever, Sansa Stark.

-Now, the obvious reason for the widespread loathing of Sansa Stark1 is that she lied when asked what happened between Arya, Arya’s wolf Nymeria, and Joffrey, and then “betrayed her father” by trusting the Lannisters and foolishly telling them of her father’s plans to stop the ascension of Prince Joffrey to the throne.
+Now, the oft-claimed reason underlying the widespread loathing of Sansa Stark1 is that she lied when asked what happened between Arya, Arya’s wolf Nymeria, and Joffrey, and then “betrayed her father” by trusting the Lannisters and foolishly telling them of her father’s plans to stop the ascension of Prince Joffrey to the throne.
 But I don’t actually think that’s the real reason why people hate Sansa with the power of a thousand fiery blasts of dragon’s breath, which is why I’m sitting here writing this post instead of one of the other 207 zillion ones cluttering up my writing notebook.

 We’ll get into the meat of the matter shortly, but before I do I want to briefly discuss Bad Sansa.
 Because if you don’t understand why Sansa did the stuff that many folks just love to hate, you won’t be able to appreciate why Sansa is such a great character.